 Get Found, Make Money With Google Ads

-Along with the broadest reach and huge customer base, Google Adwords is also arguably one of the best advertising platforms in terms of ROI.
+Along with the broadest reach and huge customer base, Google Ads is also arguably one of the best advertising platforms in terms of ROI.
 However, with great power comes great responsibility.

 The same reasons that make Google Ads a fantastic marketing tool also makes it one of the riskiest options if you don’t know how to position your campaigns to make as much money as possible.